-The main thing everyone points out in Keynote is the design.
+The main thing every professional presentation service points out in Keynote vs PowerPoint debate is that Keynote is better in terms of design.
 It’s an easy tool that allows you to create a beautiful presentation quickly and without having to adjust a dozen of small details.
 Some of the other notable benefits include:

 - Multimedia-friendly.
 Keynote allows you to easily integrate sounds and videos into your project, something that may be quite frustrating to do in PowerPoint.

 - Better usability.
 Keynote is easier to take up for a first-time user, and there are more customizing options that, however, don’t litter your toolbar.

 - Product integration.
 In case you are using other Apple products, you can transition smoothly from your PC to your phone to your notebook and back.
 As with other Apple apps, the integration level is impressive.